-Upile Bongco, who graduated with a BA in Drama and Psychology (with distinction) in April, is a fine example of what is possible with Isivivane.
+Upile Bongco, who has just graduated with a BA in Drama and Psychology (with distinction), is a fine example of what is possible with Isivivane.

-Now one of our Absa sponsorship recipients, Upile was barely able to keep up with the financial and academic demands of her BA degree last year.
-Her father had been forced into an early retirement due to illness, and with her mother being a primary school teacher, and her sister studying with only a partial medical school bursary at Stellenbosch University, Upile had to juggle two jobs while trying very hard to excel during her third year at Rhodes.
-Although Upile was wary about applying for funding, since performing arts bursary grants are so uncommon, she applied to Isivivane anyway, and was rewarded with a partial bursary for the duration of her BA degree last year.
+Now one of our Absa sponsorship recipients, Ms Bongco was barely able to keep up with the financial and academic demands of her BA degree last year.
+Her father had been forced into an early retirement due to illness, and with her mother being a primary school teacher, and her sister studying with only a partial medical school bursary at Stellenbosch University, Ms Bongco had to juggle two jobs while trying very hard to excel during her third year at Rhodes.
+Although Ms Bongco was discouraged to apply for funding, since performing arts bursary grants are so uncommon, she applied to Isivivane anyway, and was rewarded with a partial bursary for the duration of her BA degree last year.

 “And here I am with a degree under my belt, and working towards an Honours Degree,” she said.
 “Before receiving funding, I had feared failure was my only option.”

-Through community engagement, Upile has been using theatre as a platform to enlighten people about the dramatic effects certain issues, such as domestic abuse and mental illness, can have on the community.
-She uses what she has learned in Drama, and Psychology to empower and nurture people through the performing arts.
+Through community engagement, Ms Bongco has been using theatre as a platform to enlighten people about the dramatic effects certain issues, such as domestic abuse and mental illness, can have on the community.
+She uses what she has learned in Drama, Iintetho Zobomi and Psychology to empower and nurture people through the performing arts.

 “I was, and still am, engaged in several activities that uplift the community.
 This year, I hope to tackle even more issues that speak to people.
-I think it is important to bridge the divide between Rhodes University and the local community, and this will be a further focus of my time and energy throughout the rest of the year,” she said.
+I think it is important to bridge the divide between Rhodes University and the local community, and this will be a further focus of my time and energy throughout 2018,” she said.